zak-45/Broadlink-Domoticz-plugin/README.md

 and more .....

-[u]Installation [/u]:
+Installation :

-create Broadlink directory under your Domoticz/plugins folder. download setup.py from here : [url]https://raw.githubusercontent.com/zak-45/Broadlink-Domoticz-plugin/main/setup.py[/url]
+create Broadlink directory under your Domoticz/plugins folder. download setup.py from here : https://raw.githubusercontent.com/zak-45/Broadlink-Domoticz-plugin/main/setup.py
 and put it into Broadlink directory.

 Open a terminal session, go to Broadlink directory and execute this command : python setup.py (tested on Windows with admin right, maybe need sudo on linux e.g; : sudo python setup.py)